zencart/documentation/content/user/products/attributes.md

 Dependent attributes are these whose range of values depend on the values of previously set attributes.
 For example, the values for Car Model depend on the value of Car Make.

 In Zen Cart 2.1 and higher, the built-in [POSM](/user/running/posm) utility provides dependent attribute functionality.
+See [dependent attributes](/user/running/posm/#dependent-attributes).

 Older versions of Zen Cart do not natively support this feature but plugins can provide dependent attribute support; see [POSM](/user/running/posm).